caestradaa/covid_fatality_in_Col/README.md

 LEFT JOIN CTE6_muertes m ON c.año = m.año AND c.semana = m.semana
 ORDER BY año, semana
 ```
-Finally, capturing the result table in a dataframe and then calculating fatality rate:

 ```python
 df_r6 = r6.DataFrame()
 df_r6['letalidad'] = round((df_r6.fallecidos/df_r6.casos)*100,2)